 - Anarchy - Killing enemies or emptying magazines will grant Gaige an Anarchy stack, which will increase gun damage, but decrease accuracy.
 Being in Fight For Your Life will quickly lose stacks and premature reloads will lose them all.

 - Fancy Mathematics - When low on health, shield recharge rate increases and shield recharge delay decreases.

 - Buck Up - Deathtrap restores an ally's shields.

-- The Better Half - When your magazine is half empty, gain a fire rate bonus.
+- The Better Half - When the magazine is half empty, gain a fire rate bonus.

-- Shock Storm - Creates an electric storm that deals electrocute damage to nearby enemies when Deathtrap kills an enemy or you kill an enemy with a critical hit.
+- Shock Storm - Creates an electric storm that deals electrocute damage to nearby enemies when Deathtrap kills an enemy or Gaige kills an enemy with a critical hit.

 - The Stare - Deathtrap fires a laser that deals burn damage across the field, possibly igniting enemies.

-- Strength of Five Gorillas - Increases melee damage for you and Deathtrap.
+- Strength of Five Gorillas - Increases melee damage for Gaige and Deathtrap.

 - Preshrunk Cyberpunk - Increases maximum Anarchy stacks.